vsysio-bgould/jobhunt/README.md

 ## Message to Employers <a id="message-to-employers"></a>

+Hiring managers and HR partners often ask why a candidate would let an AI system help shape their résumé.
+Here’s the thinking behind my approach.

-### Why you might see an “AI-tailored” résumé
+### Why I enlist AI
-I apply for highly varied DevOps, cloud-infrastructure, and platform-engineering roles.
-Hand-crafting a brand-new résumé for every posting is slow and error-prone, while sending the **same** generic résumé everywhere does *you* a disservice: it buries the skills and accomplishments that matter most for *your* stack.

-This repo lets an LLM (ChatGPT o3 +) **re-order, trim, or expand** only the details that directly match your job description—no fluff, no irrelevant buzzwords.
-You get a concise, ATS-friendly document that surfaces the exact evidence you need to decide whether to interview me.

-### Where does the time saved go?
-Straight back into professional growth—diving into new AWS releases, experimenting with emerging DevOps tooling, finishing cert renewals, and contributing to open-source projects that keep my skills (and therefore your future hire) ahead of the curve.

-### “But can an LLM hallucinate?” – Guardrails in place
+- **Role-specific focus.** Every job ad uses its own mix of keywords and priorities.
+  Instead of sending you the same static résumé I give everyone else, I let an AI reorganize my work history so the achievements most relevant to *your* posting rise to the top. **You spend less time hunting for the details that matter.**
+- **Speed with purpose.** Classic advice tells candidates to rewrite a résumé for every application; that can eat up hours per role.
+Off-loading the mechanical cutting, pasting, and re-ordering to a language model frees those hours for higher-value activities, such as studying the latest AWS releases, completing certification renewals, and contributing code to open-source projects you can inspect.
+In short, the time saved shows up as stronger skills when I join your team.

+### How I keep the facts straight

-1. **Single source of truth.** Every data point (titles, dates, metrics, certs, GitHub links, etc.) lives in the YAML files committed to this repo & my public profiles.
+1. **Single source of truth.** All titles, dates, certifications, project metrics, and public links live in one structured file inside this repository.
-2. **Strict schema.** The prompts forbid the model from inventing new fields or values;
-   it may *reformat* or *re-phrase* what’s already there, but it cannot fabricate facts.
-3. **Deterministic prompts.** Key sections (employment history, education, certs) are regenerated verbatim from the authoritative YAML—only the *ordering* changes.
+2. **Prompt safeguards.** The AI is instructed to *re-format* or *re-phrase* what’s in that file—**but never to invent new facts.** This keeps the résumé honest and accurate.
-4. **Human review.** I read every résumé before it leaves my desk; anything that slips through is on me, not the model.
+3. **Human verification.** I personally read and sign off on every résumé before it is submitted.
-5. **Audit trail.** All YAML and prompt files are version-controlled.
-If you ever want the raw inputs that produced a given résumé, just ask.
+4. **Full audit trail.** Because the data and prompts are version-controlled, you can always ask to see exactly what produced the résumé on your desk.

 ### What this means for you

-- **Faster screening.** The résumé you receive spotlights the exact tools, outcomes, and domain knowledge your posting calls for.
+- **Clearer screening.** The résumé you receive surfaces the skills, tools, and results you listed in the job description, reducing guesswork in the first pass.
-- **Full transparency.** You can inspect the YAML or replicate the prompt yourself.
-- **Zero embellishment.** Every bullet point traces back to verifiable work or public commits.
-No “creative writing,” just curated facts.

-If you have questions about a particular claim, technology choice, or project, I’m happy to walk you through the underlying evidence—code, architecture diagrams, or references.
+- **Transparency by design.** Curious about any line item?
+I can point you to the project repo, architecture diagram, or reference that backs it up.
+- **Continuous improvement.** The same AI-powered workflow that trims paperwork on my end lets me reinvest energy into staying current with industry trends—*benefiting the teams I join.*
+- **Working demonstration of my skills.** The résumé you receive is a working example of my ability to *think* outside the box, *automate* repetitive tasks and *augment* my own capabilities using language models.
+It’s a great way to prove my candidacy beyond tools and technologies.

+*If you’d like to review the underlying data or discuss how a particular accomplishment might translate to your environment, just let me know.
+I’m happy to walk through the details.*

 ---